 Connecting to the network (MITnet)

 You can also connect to the MIT GUEST wireless network.
 This network does not require authentication, is not encrypted, and is not intended to access internal resources.
-Learn more about connecting to the MIT GUEST wireless network.

 Note: The MIT GUEST wireless network is not available in Fraternities, Sororities, or Independent Living Groups (FSILGs).
 If you're visiting an FSILG, your son or daughter can assist you with network connectivity.

-On sharing passwords and certificates with your son or daughter
+Don't share passwords and certificates with your son or daughter

 We do not encourage students to share their passwords (or any confidential information), and doing so is a violation of the MITnet Rules of Use.